verida/verida-js/README.md

 It's not possible to add dependencies between monorepo packages using yarn (ie: `yarn add @verida/encryption-utils`) if that package hasn't been published to `npm`.

-Unpublished dependencies betwen monorepo packages can be linked by:
+Unpublished dependencies between monorepo packages can be linked by:

 - Manually adding the expected dependency to `package.json` (ie: `@verida/encryption-utils`)
 - Run `npx lerna bootstrap` in the root directory of this project